-The applicant shall determine the pre-development and post-development characteristics of the project area.
-If the project area encompasses multiple drainage basins or catchments, the applicant shall determine the predevelopment and post development characteristics for each within the project area.
+The applicant shall determine the pre-development and post-development characteristics of the project site.
+If the project site encompasses multiple drainage basins or catchments, the applicant shall determine the predevelopment and post development characteristics for each within the project site.
 Calculations for a project's stormwater runoff and associated Stormwater Quality Nutrient Permitting Requirements under Section 8.3, and requirements for Activities Discharging into Water That Do Not Meet Standards under Section 8.2.3, shall address all areas within the project boundary and, if applicable, the off-site stormwater described in section 9.6 below.
 For the purposes of this analysis, estimates of annual runoff volumes shall be performed using the method described herein or another methodology based on modeling.
 If modeling is used to determine hydrology, at a minimum the applicant shall submit the program used, inputs, and outputs.
 The methodology to determine the hydrology of the site by hand is outlined in paragraphs a. through f. below.

 - a.
 This Handbook's methodology provides tabular solutions to a series of calculations for determining annual runoff volumes for each of the state's designated meteorological zones as outlined in Appendix M. Appendix M also lists the individual counties included in each meteorological zone.
 Use this table to determine the project's meteorological zone first, and then continue to the determination of mean annual runoff associated with the project location. - b.
 The percent of Directly Connected Impervious Area (DCIA) should be calculated for each land use type in the project area.
 DCIA consists of those impervious areas that are directly connected to the stormwater conveyance system.
 Impervious areas also are considered to be DCIA if stormwater from the area occurs as concentrated shallow flow over a short pervious area such as grass.
 DCIA is calculated as a percentage of the total development, not as a percentage of the impervious areas.
-Non-Directly Connected Impervious Areas (Non-DCIA) include all pervious areas and portions of impervious areas that flow over at least 10 feet of undisturbed pervious areas with HSG A or B soils and over at least 20 feet of undisturbed pervious area for other soil types, unless the applicant demonstrates that a narrower width would provide sufficient infiltration to disconnect the impervious area by percolating the desired run-off volume from a 3-year 1-hour storm event. - c.
+Non-Directly Connected Impervious Areas (Non-DCIA) include all pervious areas and portions of impervious areas that flow over at least 10 feet of undisturbed pervious areas with HSG A or B soils and over at least 20 feet of undisturbed pervious area for other soil types, unless the applicant demonstrates that a narrower width would provide sufficient infiltration to disconnect the impervious area by percolating the desired run-off volume from a 3-year 1-hour storm event.

+- c.
 Appendix N provides a summary of calculated mean annual runoff coefficients (ROC value) as a function of curve number and DCIA for each of the five designated meteorological zones.
 The values summarized in Appendix N reflect the average long-term ROC values for each of the five designated zones over a wide range of DCIA and curve number combinations.
 Determine the ROC value for each land use category in a catchment for the project area.
 Linear interpolation can be used to estimate annual runoff coefficients for combinations of DCIA and curve numbers that fall between the values in the Table.
 For "naturally occurring" undeveloped conditions, it should be assumed that the percent DCIA is equal to 0.0. - d.
-This method should be used for each catchment or subarea within the project area to provide the most accurate runoff volume(s) for treatment within the stormwater management system. - e.
-To calculate hydrology and pollutant loading from a catchment area in the proposed project area, applicants may develop a table similar to Table 9.1, or an equivalent accounting method, to summarize land use information for the project area.
+This method should be used for each catchment area on the site to provide the most accurate runoff volume. - e.
+To calculate hydrology and pollutant loading from a catchment area in the proposed project site, applicants can develop a table similar to Table 9.1 to summarize land use information.